Randomized Out of Sample

 Here is a photo showing a strong trend in the middle 30% of a data set:

 The answer?
 Let’s take our original backtest results and run them through a randomized out of sample test.
-First we randomly select dates until we have randomly selected 30% of the dates from our data.
+First, we randomly select dates until we have randomly selected 30% of the dates from our data.
 Now we have a “randomized out of sample” period to put in our back pocket.
 Basically, we will then run through our entire data set but filter out any trades that would have occurred on our now randomly selected, out of sample dates.

 Then we can view the results of the trades that only took place on our randomly selected out of sample dates as a new “quasi-out of sample” equity curve.
-We’ve now significantly reduced the chances that any successful out of sample performance is solely due to some underlying trend or market regime as our out of sample data is now no longer continuous.
+We have now significantly reduced the chances that any successful out of sample performance is solely due to some underlying trend or market regime as our out of sample data is now no longer continuous.
 Here is an example of random 30% of data selected for out of sample.

 However, one more problem remains.
 What if we randomly created a trend or favorable market regime through our random sampling/selection?
 That is, we’ve randomly selected 30% of the dates and when they’re put in chronological order for our out of sample testing they coincidentally create a massive up trend that could skew our new out of sample results?

 The answer?
-Run this test 1,000 times where we re-select a random 30% of the dates each time to act as our out of sample period.
+Run this test 1,000 times where we re-select a new random 30% of the dates (or bars) each time to act as our out of sample period.
 Some may create a favorable market regime, but we can see how our sample strategy does over a variety of randomly created regimes or out of sample periods.

 Build Alpha Solution

 Build Alpha offers this complete process and test with the click of a button.
 The leftmost graph below is the in-sample equity curves from the 1,000 runs.
 These are basically trades that occurred on dates that were NOT randomly selected to be part of the out of sample period.
 The middle chart is our randomized out of sample test.
 These are the equity curves from the 1,000 runs of the trades that occurred on the dates that were randomly selected.
 The thick blue line on the left and middle graph are the in and out of sample tests from our original back-test.
-The rightmost chart is simply the original back-test.
+The rightmost chart is simply the original back-test for reference.

 The example below shows our original backtest’s out of sample equity curve to be at the very top of the distribution of all the random out of sample tests (middle chart below).
 This is a sign that the underlying data contributed quite favorably to our results and may have produced unrealistic or unrepeatable out of sample results (most likely something like the first picture of this post where the last 30% of the data is considerably bullish).